twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 <br /><br />

 - Using Firefox Container tabs to split out the different cookies =D :galaxy_brain:
-    - TODO: Record a note about this in guidance
+    - DONE: Record a note about this in guidance
 <br /><br />

 - Hmm, we reset the password in Django Admin, and it's still broken?